Women's National Basketball Association: Commissioner's Cup

-WNBA All-Star Game
+All-Star Game

-In 1999, the league held its first-ever All-Star Game, where the best players of the Eastern Conference played against the best players of the Western Conference.
+In 1999, the league held its first All-Star Game, where the best players of the Eastern Conference played against the best players of the Western Conference.
 The West dominated play until 2006, when the East finally won a game.

 In July, the regular season pauses to celebrate the annual WNBA All-Star Game.
 The game is part of a weekend-long event, held in a selected WNBA city each year.
 The game is played on the selected WNBA team's home court.
 Through the 2017 edition, the All-Star Game featured star players from the Western Conference facing star players from the Eastern Conference.
 Since 2018, conference affiliations have been ignored in team selections.
 During the season, voting for All-Star starters takes place among fans, WNBA players, and sports media members.
 The starters are selected by a weighted vote (fans 50%, players and media 25% each), while reserves are selected by the league's head coaches.
 The two players with the most fan votes are named team captains, who then fill out their teams in a draft format similar to that currently used for the NBA All-Star Game.

-In 2004, The Game at Radio City was held in a place of a traditional All-Star Game.
+In 2004, The Game at Radio City was held in place of a traditional All-Star Game.
 The 2006 All-Star Game was the first game to feature custom uniforms that match the decade anniversary logo.
 From 2008 through 2016, no All-Star Game was held in any Summer Olympic year.
 In 2010, an exhibition game (Stars at the Sun) was held.
 Although the 2020 Summer Olympics were postponed to 2021 due to COVID-19, no All-Star Game was played in that season.
 The 2021 season featured the first All-Star Game in an Olympic year since 2000; this contest featured a WNBA all-star team facing the US national team.
+The 2024 game used the same format as in 2021, and was also an official All-Star Game.

 Shortly after the All-Star break is the trading deadline.
 After this date, teams are not allowed to exchange players with each other for the remainder of the season, although they may still sign and release players.
 Major trades are often completed right before the trading deadline.